intel-mpx/intel-mpx.github.io/pages/usability.md

 Also, it is the most stable tested product, fixed and updated with each new version of GCC and Clang.

 On the contrary, SoftBound and SafeCode are research prototypes.
-They work perfectly with very simple programs from Phoenix, but are not able to compile/run correctly the more complicated benchmarks from Parsec and SPEC.
+They work perfectly with very simple programs from Phoenix, but are not able to compile/run correctly the more complicated benchmarks from PARSEC and SPEC.
 Moreover, SoftBound does *not* support multithreading, and any multithreaded program immediately fails under it.

 **Observation 1**: Both GCC-MPX and ICC-MPX break most programs on Level 6 (with `BNDPRESERVE=1`).